mgsloan/mgsloan-site/non-posts/computer-ergonomics/page.md

   active, which prevents slouching.
 It *is* possible tilt your pelvis all the way back and round your back a bunch in terrible posture, so it does not entirely prevent bad posture.
-However, that posture is so extreme that it immediately feels rediculous and so it is impossible for me to linger in it unaware.
+However, that posture is so extreme that it immediately feels ridiculous and so it is impossible for me to linger in it unaware.

 - [VIVO desk mount stand][] to raise the screen to a nice height.
 I